How a behavioral science based customer engagement program can help the utility sector on its journey to net zero

 Here’s how Advizzo can help…

-The behaviour of people within their own homes will make a critical contribution to the success of decarbonisation efforts.
-Firstly inhabitants need to change behaviours in order to reduce the demand for heating in the first place.
+The behavior of people within their own homes will make a critical contribution to the success of decarbonisation efforts.
+Firstly inhabitants need to change behaviors in order to reduce the demand for heating in the first place.
 The next step is supporting homeowners to adopt low carbon heating technologies and most importantly, use them correctly.

 A behavioural science-based customer engagement program provides energy companies with a better understanding of their customers, enabling them to target them with appropriate messages at the most opportune time, such as:

-- Personalised motivational messages to nudge customers to make behavioural changes that will reduce their energy consumption
+- Personalised motivational messages to nudge customers to make behavioral changes that will reduce their energy consumption

 - Educational messages to promote electrification and convert customers to electric products and appliances, e.g. heat pumps, induction hobs, electric ovens, and electric vehicle charging points